scottburch/river-js/README.md

+NOTES:

+* Documentation is in progress.

+* this framework is under development so breaking changes may occur.

+* Any feedback is very appreciated.
+If anyone needs help installing or using, please let me know.

 River is a modular Javascript framework to assist in creating client side webapps containing decoupled and reusable code.
 It is not a MVC framework as much as it is a code organizing and coordinating framework using the Facade/Mediator pattern.